yumiian/vehicle-reid/README.md

 `gio: http://localhost:8501: Operation not supported`

-This issue apparently is WSL trying to open WSL browser instead of Windows Browser.
+Apparently this issue occurs when WSL is trying to open WSL browser instead of Windows Browser.
 You can safely ignore this or run this command:

 ```
 $ sudo apt-get install wslu